iamshnoo/6th_sem/Networking/ass_2.md

         command to work.
 We need to run tcpdump first and then browse something on google.com to get network traffic.

+        TODO : Run this command and paste the output here.

 2h.1. **root@ubuntu-s-1vcpu-1gb-nyc1-01:~# tcpdump -c 5 -i eth0 icmp**

         The tcpdump command to capture the packets associated with ping.